sohang3112/sohang3112/README.md

 - *Haskell*: [tldr-hs: Add --list argument to list all pages](https://github.com/psibi/tldr-hs/issues/47)
 - *Rust*: [Rustup: Show installed path of Rust components (sources, docs, Clippy)](https://github.com/rust-lang/rustup/issues/3382)

+Additional:
+- WAITING TO BE ASSIGNED (LLM/DS/AI/ML repo -- exactly the kind I *should* contribute to for help in my career!!) - https://github.com/ollama/ollama/issues/8700

 #### 🛠️ Projects
 - [IForth](https://github.com/sohang3112/iforth): It's a Jupyter kernel for [Forth programming language](https://en.wikipedia.org/wiki/Forth_(programming_language)), so it allows you to run Forth code in Jupyter notebooks.
 I forked it from an abandoned repo and added features like syntax highlighting, better error handling, uploading to PyPI, etc.